anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO4-MULTI-ENV-MANAGEMENT.md

 git status
 ```

-3. Ensure you're on the vms-dev branch:
+3. Ensure you're on the vms-dev-{guid} branch:
 ```bash
 git checkout vms-dev-$GUID
 ```

-**Expected Result**: You should be on vms-dev branch with no uncommitted changes
+**Expected Result**: You should be on vms-dev-{guid} branch with no uncommitted changes

 ### Step 3: Promote Development Changes to Homologation